 Templating is an important part of the view side of model/view/controller architecture.
 In fact, most web apps are really model-template applications.
-In the old days we used to print out html that was generated by hand.
-You started with something like:

 print "Content-type: text/html\n\n";